Mooed awakening as 40 cows invade street

 The owner of the driveway, which was "the only place we could contain them", will get a "nice surprise" when they get back, Mr Morris said.

+The force said an officer "moo-ved the cows back to the farm with the help of the farmer" and reassured animal lovers the herd wasn't "udder investigation".

-A Bedfordshire Police spokeswoman said: "We received a number of calls [on Tuesday] from residents in Maulden that a herd of cows was loose in the village.
+A spokeswoman added: "We received a number of calls [on Tuesday] from residents in Maulden that a herd of cows was loose in the village.

 "At around 08:00 BST, an officer attended and moved the cows back to the farm with the help of the farmer."